Michael Cesario - DCI Hall of Fame

-Michael Cesario is widely recognized for his recent work as color commentator for the DCI World Championship Finals television broadcast.
-However, Cesario's roots were planted at the tender age of 9 when he started his drum corps career with a local C.Y.O. corps in Wisconsin.
+Michael Cesario may be widely recognized for his work as a color commentator for the DCI World Championship Finals television broadcasts.
+However, Cesario's roots were planted at the tender age of nine when he started his drum corps career with a local C.Y.O. corps in Wisconsin.
 After aging out, Cesario turned his attention to the Phantom Regiment, Garfield Cadets, Dutch Boy and many other corps, where he had the task of creating the best drum corps shows ever to be fielded.

 During Cesario's tenure as program coordinator with the Cadets, he played an integral role in producing some of the activity's most memorable shows and introduced daring and brilliant musical and visual concepts.
-As George Hopkins said, "Michael helped the Cadets find their niche in American classical literature," and adds, "he allowed the Cadets to do "Mass," helped bring "West Side Story" to the table and helped us all believe that a piece such as "Jeremiah Symphony" could work in drum corps."
+Cesario is said to have helped the Cadets find their niche in American classical literature and time and time again proved that the style could work in drum corps, from "Mass," to "West Side Story," to "Jeremiah Symphony."